Provably Efficient Model-Free Algorithm for MDPs with Peak Constraints: PAC Analysis

-Moreover, the final inequality holds because the optimal policy for modified unconstrained problem can be different from the original approximated problem and any other policy will achieve less reward than the optimal policy for $W_1$.
+Moreover, the final inequality holds because the optimal policy for \textbf{Modified MDP} may be different from the \textbf{Original PCMDP} and any other policy will achieve less reward.
+For the other direction, consider the optimal policy $\pi^{W*}$ in the \textbf{Modified MDP} and follow the same step,

+The first inequality holds by $g_{i,\xi}^-\leq 0$ in Eq. \eqref{eq_compare_R}.
 Thus, this gives the result as in the statement of the Lemma. \end{proof}

+\begin{lemma} The optimal value function $V_{1,\xi}^*$ for \textbf{Approximated PCMDP} and the optimal value function $W_{1,\xi}^*$ for \textbf{Modified MDP} have the following relation: